Saturday, September 12, 2009

 Photography with a Southern Accent

-I am a fledgling photographer who lives in Mississippi, and, next to spending time with our little four-year-old granddaughter, there is nothing I love more than just rambling around with my camera, preferably off the beaten path, and taking pictures of simple everyday things that catch my eye ... from wildflowers, to old dilapidated barns and houses, to cows or goats grazing in a field, or hummingbirds at my feeder.
+I am a photographer who lives in Mississippi, and, next to spending time with our grandchildren, there is nothing I love more than just rambling around with my camera, preferably off the beaten path, and taking pictures of simple everyday things that catch my eye ... from wildflowers, to old dilapidated barns and houses, to cows or goats grazing in a field, or hummingbirds at my feeder.

 And nine times out of ten ... when I stop to capture something with my camera, I always find lagniappe waiting for me.
-It may be in the form of bumblebees capturing the nectar from a magnolia blossom I'm photographing, or a chameleon resting on a branch behind my hummingbird feeder.
+It may be in the form of a honey bee burrowed deep within the petals of a flower I'm photographing, or a chameleon resting on a branch above my hummingbird feeder.
 And behind every picture, I've discovered there is a story waiting to be told.

 Please note: All images are original works of Southern Lagniappe Photography, and are protected by copyright laws.
 Please do not copy or duplicate without written permission from Southern Lagniappe.
-If you would like to purchase a photo or have questions about any of them, you can e-mail me at jrfq45@aol.com.
+You can reach me by e-mail at jrfq45@aol.com.
 Thank you.